 Skiing Partnerships and Passes

-Did you know that Squaw Valley Alpine Meadows is part of Alterra Mountain Company, comprised of 13 great destinations: Steamboat and Winter Park in Colorado; Mammoth Mountain, June Mountain and Big Bear Mountain Resort in California; Stratton in Vermont; Snowshoe in West Virginia; Crystal Mountain in Washington, Tremblant in Quebec, Blue Mountain in Ontario; Deer Valley and Solitude in Utah; plus CMH Heli-Skiing & Summer Adventures in British Columbia.
+Did you know that Squaw Valley Alpine Meadows is part of Alterra Mountain Company, comprised of 15 great destinations: Steamboat and Winter Park in Colorado; Squaw Valley Alpine Meadows, Mammoth Mountain, June Mountain and Big Bear Mountain Resort in California; Stratton and Sugarbush in Vermont; Snowshoe in West Virginia; Crystal Mountain in Washington, Tremblant in Quebec, Blue Mountain in Ontario; Deer Valley and Solitude in Utah; plus CMH Heli-Skiing & Summer Adventures in British Columbia.

-Their new Ikon Pass (available for 2018-2019 season) will provide access to 37 destinations (77,000 skiable acres) in North America, Japan, Australia and Chile.
+Their new Ikon Pass (available for 2019-2020 season) will provide access to 41 destinations in North America, Japan, Australia and Chile.
 Expect to hear more about it from the U.S. Ski Team’s Mikaela Shiffrin, a brand ambassador who brought home a Gold and a Silver Medal from the 2018 Winter Olympic Games in South Korea.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.